Wendy Williams’ Husband, Kevin Hunter, Accused Of 10-Year Affair With Sharina Hudson: Couple Shares Mailbox

-Wendy Williams is known for digging into the personal lives of celebrities, and “spilling the tea” about their goings and comings.
+Wendy Williams is known for digging into the personal lives of celebrities and “spilling the tea” about their comings and goings.
 However, a new report about Wendy’s husband, Kevin Hunter, has put Williams’ marriage in the spotlight.
 According to the Daily Mail, Kevin has allegedly been having an affair with Sharina Hudson, a 32-year-old massage therapist.
 The publication claims that the 46-year-old Hunter has been cheating on the 53-year-old Wendy for at least 10 years – with allegations that Kevin moved Sharina into a $765,000 home not far from the New Jersey home that Kevin shares with Wendy.

 Photos from the publication show Hunter and Sharina in a car and walking together, after reportedly working out.
 There are even photos of the names inside the mailbox of the $765,000 house, with Kevin’s name and Sharina’s name written on a piece of paper inside the mailbox.
 Sharina was allegedly moved by Hunter from a condo in Fort Lee to Morristown.
 Hudson’s large diamond ring on her left hand – where the engagement ring typically goes – is accompanied by claims that Kevin loves both Sharina and Wendy.